MrIlyaneX/Optimization-Course-Assignment-1/README.md

 # Optimization-Course-Assignment-1
-Repository for teamwork assignment of Optimization Course
+Repository for teamwork assignment of Optimization Course.

+Implementation of Simplex Table method on C++20

 # Vector